a-h/templ/docs/docs/02-quick-start/03-running-your-first-templ-application.md

 # Running your first templ application

-Lets update the previous application to serve HTML over HTTP instead of writing it to the terminal.
+Let's update the previous application to serve HTML over HTTP instead of writing it to the terminal.

 ## Create a web server